 - Sound: DirectX 9.0c compatible sound card with latest drivers

 For 4K at 30fps and high settings, the recommended specs bump up to include 16GB of RAM, a more powerful AMD Ryzen 1700X or Intel Core i7 7700 processor, and a beefier AMD Vega 64 or Nvidia GeForce GTX 1080 graphics card.
-With Stadia streaming in video, this limitation could be eradicated, bringing AAA gaming to even entry level laptops.
+With Stadia streaming in video, this limitation could be eradicated, bringing AAA gaming to even entry-level laptops.

-In addition, id Software confirmed Doom Eternal is coming to the Stadia - with the team only taking a few weeks to transfer the title onto Google's cloud streaming service. id Software's Marty Stratton revealed Doom Eternal is capable of running at 4K 60fps at native HDR on Stadia.
+In addition, id Software confirmed that Doom Eternal is coming to the Stadia – with the team only taking a few weeks to transfer the title onto Google's cloud streaming service. id Software's Marty Stratton revealed Doom Eternal is capable of running at 4K 60fps at native HDR on Stadia.

 If the service can handle Assassin’s Creed Odyssey at 1080p 60fps and Doom Eternal at 4K/60fps, Stadia is going to be capable of playing a whole lot of games at these settings.
 Other major titles could easily see support on the service.

 Games with a major online focus may have dicier prospects on Stadia.
 Since competitive online games are often fast-paced and require split-second reaction times, the extra latency introduced by streaming will likely be an issue for serious competitors.
-But Stadia looks better placed to beat this issue than other similar services, with infrastructure that no-one else has in terms of fibre optic cabling, and a Wi-Fi controller that connects directly to Google's cloud.
+But Stadia looks better placed to beat this issue than other similar services, with infrastructure that no-one else has in terms of fiber optic cabling, and a Wi-Fi controller that connects directly to Google's cloud.
 That could mean online multiplayer titles such as Fortnite supporting thousands of players rather than just hundreds.

 Google also announced the launch of Stadia Games and Entertainment.
 This will be a new arm at Google, with the sole aim of designing games exclusively for Google's game streaming platform.